dbeley/lastfm_cg/bot_lastfm_cg/README.md

-# twitter_bot_lastfm_cg
+# bot_lastfm_cg

-Twitter bot posting new lastfm_cg images found in a directory.
+Bot posting new lastfm_cg images found in a directory on social media.

 Use the systemd service in conjonction with lastfm_cg systemd services.
 Adjust the WorkingDirectory and ExecStart directive to match your configuration.

 ## Requirements

 - tweepy
-- valid config.ini file with twitter api information in the script folder (see config_sample.ini for an example)
+- valid config.ini file with api information in the script folder (see config_sample.ini for an example)

 ## Installation in a virtualenv (recommended)